 Visitors can view the art installations, attend events, make, create and be inspired throughout the weekend.

-A free festival guide is available in locations across the town two weeks in advance of the event.
+A free festival guide is available in locations across the town.
 This guide will also be available at all Lakes Alive locations during the festival.

 How to reach Lakes Alive 2017